The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

-\textbf{Sabmyk community.} The last community stands out, with over 85\% of its 232 channels sharing URLs related to conspiracy theories.
+\textbf{Sabmyk community.} The last community stands out, with over 86\% of its 235 channels sharing URLs related to conspiracy theories.
 Almost the entire community (95\% of channels) communicates in English.
-The authority scores of this community highlight a unique pattern with respect to the other communities.
-We discover that the only true authority is the \textit{sabmyk} channel, while all the other channels of the community primarily forward its messages.
-Searching for information on the web, it emerges that Sabmyk is a complex conspiracy theory proposed as a successor to QAnon~\cite{sabmykindependent}.
-This theory celebrates the cult of a new messianic figure called Sabmyk, who actively promotes various conspiracy theories, \ie against COVID-19 vaccines and concerning the 2020 US elections~\cite{sabmykguardian}.
+The authority scores of this community reveal a unique pattern: the \textit{sabmyk} channel is the only true authority, with other channels primarily forwarding its messages.
+Searching on the web, it emerges that Sabmyk is a complex conspiracy theory proposed as a successor to QAnon~\cite{la2018pretending}.
+This theory celebrates a new messianic figure called Sabmyk, who actively promotes conspiracy theories against COVID-19 vaccines and concerning the 2020 US elections~\cite{sabmykguardian}.